MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-validation.md

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Use HCL (HashiCorp Language) to implement the Hub VNet in hub-spoke topology
+> * Implement the Hub VNet in hub-spoke topology
-> * Use Terraform plan to verify the resources to be deployed
+> * Verify the resources to be deployed
-> * Use Terraform apply to create the resources in Azure
+> * Create the resources in Azure
 > * Verify the connectivity between different networks
-> * Use Terraform to destroy all the resources

 ## 1. Configure your environment